KrisChambers/ntt/README.md

 Under the hood, this is simply using the name property of the constructor for the key.
 Ideally, this would be a default, not required.
 But that wasn't a concern right now.

-### How it works.
+### What we are aiming for.

-Consider the chunk of code below, rewritten using our entity system.
+Consider the chunk of code below.
+It is similar to above, but written to utilize the ideas in Ntt.

 ```ts
 import { Component, Universe } from "ntt"